yidong72/reasoning-gym/GALLERY.md

 2. No tigers are whales

 Does it logically follow that:
-Some ... are not butterflies are whales?
+Some butterflies are not whales?
 (Answer Yes or No)
 Answer: No
-Metadata: {'premise1': 'All butterflies are tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some ... are not butterflies are whales', 'is_valid': False}
+Metadata: {'premise1': 'All butterflies are tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some butterflies are not whales', 'is_valid': False}

 ````